-The Company Law stipulates the non-solicitation obligation.
+The non-compete clause is stipulated by the Company Law.
 The Company Law prohibits employees from performing certain, legally prescribed functions in another company that is considered competition, without obtaining consent.
 This prohibition applies to the so-called – persons with special duties towards the company.

 Who is a person with special duties towards the company?

 Special duties towards the company in limited liability company have:

 1. Members of a limited liability company that have a significant stake in the company’s share capital (with more than 25% of the voting right in a company) or a member of a limited liability company that is a member of the controlling company;

 2. Directors, members of the Supervisory Board, representatives and procurators;

 Under the Founding Act of the LLC, other persons may also be designated as persons with special duties towards the company.

 Thus, if you are a person with special duties towards a company, without any prior consent, you cannot:

 – Serve in the capacity of a person with special duties in a competing company,

 – Work as an entrepreneur, with the same or similar activity,